 The Collier Building Industry Association (CBIA) is a not -for-profit, professional association of dedicated industry professionals who are inspired to make a difference in our community through advocacy, education, networking and philanthropy.
 The Association represents the collective voice of the Collier County building industry and serves as a thoroughly engaged and effective advocate for its members.
 As it represents the interests of the building industry, CBIA provides its members pathways for continuing education, relationship building and opportunities to be of service to the community.

 CBIA is affiliated with the Florida Home Builders’ Association and National Association of Home Builders.
-It represents the interests of the builders, light commercial builders and developers, remodelers, designers, specialty and subcontractors and suppliers to the building industry.
+It represents the interests of the builders, developers, remodelers, designers, specialty and subcontractors and suppliers to the building industry.
 Its goals are to:

 - Support quality development in Collier County by working with regulatory and legislative bodies to establish balanced laws and regulations that allow for growth while preserving the natural resources of the area.

-- Improve the quality of life in the community by supporting community and public services, providing affordable housing and providing balanced economic growth to the community.
+- Improve the quality of life by supporting community, public services, and providing balanced economic growth to the community.

 - Provide education to our members as well as to consumers.